semgrep/semgrep-docs/docs/deepsemgrep.md

 Semgrep matches the first and second calls because Semgrep cannot find a constant value for either `user_input` or `EMPLOYEE_TABLE_NAME`.

-Now, let's make the example a bit more complicated to illustrate what DeepSemgrep can do.
+Now consider an example a bit more complicated to illustrate what DeepSemgrep can do.
 If the `EMPLOYEE_TABLE_NAME` is imported from a global constants file with the following content:

 Global constants file:
 ```java